MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data-first.md

 * Create a custom app to export data from the source system to a zip file.
 Then, run a PowerShell script we created to import data to Viva Insights.

-However, before you can run your app and start transferring data to Viva Insights, you'll need to coordinate a few tasks between your Microsoft 365 admin and Insights Administrator (Insights admin).
-Refer to [Workflow](#workflow) for an overview of required steps.
+However, before you can run your app and start transferring data to Viva Insights, you need to coordinate a few tasks between your Microsoft 365 admin and Insights Administrator (Insights admin).
+See [Workflow](#workflow) for an overview of required steps.

 >[!Important]
 >Only use the following steps if this is the first time you’re importing organizational data.
-If this isn’t your first import, refer to [Import organizational data (subsequent imports)](import-org-data-subsequent.md) to refresh previously imported data.
+If this isn’t your first import, see [Import organizational data (subsequent imports)](import-org-data-subsequent.md) to refresh previously imported data.

 ## Workflow